Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 Things to do and see in Murchison Falls National Park in Uganda is the largest wildlife reserve in the country.
 It is home to more Rothschild Giraffes (aka Nubian, Uganda, Baringo Giraffes) than anywhere else in Africa.
 Vast herds of Elephants, Buffaloes, and Antelopes.
-This is also a Carnivore country, and you can see lions, leopards other cats here.
+It is also a Carnivore country, and you can see lions, leopards other cats here.

 Murchison Falls became a movie star when the movie “African Queen” was filmed here with Katherine Hepburn and Humphrey Bogart starring.
 Winston Churchill visited here in 1907, a journey he wrote about in his Book “My African Journey, published in 1908.
 The American Conservation President Theodore Roosevelt shot his ways through this park, killing everything in sight in 1909.
 Ernest Hemingway crashed here while flying over Murchison Falls as his plane hit a telegraph wire.
 Royalty and Commoner have all flocked to Murchison Falls.
 In 2018 Kanye West, Kim Kardashian, the rapper Sean Paul all visited Murchison Falls Park

-For Over 70 Years and longer Murchison Falls has been a Must Visit Ugandan Destination and it remains that way until this day.
+For Over 70 Years and longer, Murchison Falls has been a Must Visit Ugandan Destination, and it remains that way until this day.

 Why do Tourists and Visitors to Uganda choose to visit Murchison Falls Park?

 Murchison Falls National Park is Uganda’s largest wildlife reserve – 3,840 square kilometers in size.
 Murchison Falls National Park is a must-see and does wildlife park for the visitor to Uganda.
-Located at the northern end of the vast Albertine Western Rift Valley where you find the mighty River Nile river tumble-down the Bunyoro escarpment onto the Savannah plains, and then continues its journey peacefully South to North to the Mediterranean Sea.
+Located at the northern end of the vast Albertine Western Rift Valley, where you find the mighty River Nile river tumble-down, the Bunyoro escarpment onto the Savannah plains, and then continues its journey peacefully South to North to the Mediterranean Sea.

 Murchison Falls is the best park for a short Wildlife Safari.
 It offers visitors more things to do and see than other wildlife parks.

-There are many things to do and see in Murchison Falls National Park, something for everyone, most of all you experience the African Wild, the African Bush, Forest, Wildlife, Birds, Primates, and the River Nile.
+There are many things to do and see in Murchison Falls National Park, something for everyone.
+Most of all, you experience the African Wild, the African Bush, Forest, Wildlife, Birds, Primates, and the River Nile.

-Murchison Falls is more than square miles, more than 76 species of mammals and 451 species of birds.
+Murchison Falls is more than square miles, more than 76 species of mammals, and 451 species of birds.